sumanra/Stock-financial-data-visualization/README.md

 ## University of Toronto SCS - Data Analytics

 ## Overview
 The objective of the project is to create Interactive visual representation of Five US Stock data.
-A user will be able to interactively view various information about these five company which helps them make informative investment decisions.
+A user will be able to interactively view various information about these eight company which helps them make informative investment decisions.
 The five selected companies are:
 1. Apple
 2. Microsoft